aaaronlopez/Social-Analytics/README.md

 ## Usage
 ### On Heroku
 * https://protected-earth-8489.herokuapp.com/
 * WARNING: Heroku limits web requests to 30 seconds.
 Since usually searches with >100 tweets take more than 30 seconds, try to keep the number of tweets you search through <100.
 However, everything should definitely work on a local server.
+A solution is in the works.

 ### Run Locally
 1. Clone this repository.